ycrc/ycrc.github.io/docs/data/globus.md

 ## Get Started with Globus

 Below we describe how to authenticate and transfer using Globus collections.
-We also recommend reviewing the [Officila Globus Documentation](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/).
+We also recommend reviewing the [Official Globus Documentation](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/).

 ### Authenticate
 You can also